The Manin constant and the modular degree: Introduction

 In a more restrictive setting and by a different method, bounds on $p$-adic valuations of Fourier expansions were investigated by Edixhoven in \S3 of his unfinished manuscript \cite{Edi01}.
 There he also hoped for a more conceptual approach that would be based on studying the Kirillov model of $\pi_{f,\,p}$, and the work of our \S\S\ref{s:prelim-local}--\ref{s:global p-adic valuations} realizes this prediction (we use the Whittaker model instead).

-The automorphic approach to \eqref{wf-str-int-ann} seems significantly sharper than those based on arithmetic geometry alone.
-For instance, as explained in Conrad's \cite{BDP17}*{App.~B}, one may use intersection theory on the regular stacky arithmetic surface $\sX_0(N)$ to bound the denominator of $\omega_f$ with respect to the lattice $H^0(X_0(N), \Omega) \cong H^0(\sX_0(N), \Omega)$ (see \Cref{AM-X0n} for this identification).
-The bounds obtained in this way are far from what is needed for \eqref{wf-str-int-ann}, but the intersection-theoretic approach is not specific to $\omega_f$---in essence it bounds the exponent of the finite group $H^0(X_0(N)^\infty, \Omega^1)/H^0(X_0(N), \Omega)$. \emph{Loc.~cit.}~carries it out\footnote{Unfortunately, beyond the case $\val_p(N) = 1$ treated in \cite{DR73}*{VII, 3.19--3.20}, the explicit bounds stated in \cite{BDP17}*{B.3.2.1} suffer from a typo in the values of the multiplicities of the components of $\sX_0(N)_{\bF_p}$ stated in \cite{BDP17}*{B.3.1.3} (by \cite{KM85}*{13.5.6}, the correct multiplicity of the $(a, b)$-component for $a, b > 0$ is $p^{\min(a,\, b) - 1}(p - 1)$); consequently, the asymptotic behavior in $p$ of the stated bounds differs from the case $\val_p(N) = 1$.} for the line bundle $\omega^{\tensor k}$ in place of $\Omega$.
+The automorphic approach to \eqref{wf-str-int-ann} seems much sharper and more natural than those based on arithmetic geometry alone.
+For instance, as explained in Conrad's \cite{BDP17}*{Appendix~B}, one may use intersection theory on the regular stacky arithmetic surface $\sX_0(N)$ to bound the denominator of $\omega_f$ with respect to the lattice

+(see \Cref{AM-X0n} for this identification).
+The bounds obtained in this way are far from those needed for \eqref{wf-str-int-ann}, but the intersection-theoretic approach is not specific to $\omega_f$---in essence it bounds the exponent of the finite group

+\emph{Loc.~cit.}~carries it out\footnote{Unfortunately, beyond the case $\val_p(N) = 1$ treated in \cite{DR73}*{Chapitre VII, Section 3.19, Proposition 3.20}, the explicit bounds stated in \cite{BDP17}*{Theorem B.3.2.1} suffer from a typo in the values of the multiplicities of the components of $\sX_0(N)_{\bF_p}$ stated in \cite{BDP17}*{Theorem B.3.1.3} (by \cite{KM85}*{Section (13.5.6)}, the correct multiplicity of the $(a, b)$-component for $a, b > 0$ is $p^{\min(a,\, b) - 1}(p - 1)$).
+Consequently, the asymptotic behavior in $p$ of the stated bounds differs from the case $\val_p(N) = 1$.} for the line bundle $\omega^{\tensor k}$ in place of $\Omega$.

+Turning back to \Cref{main-general}, the only role of its rational singularity assumption is to ensure that $\Pic^0_{X_0(N)/\bZ}$ is the N\'{e}ron model $\cJ_0(N)$ of the Jacobian $J_0(N)$ (here we chose $\Gamma' = \Gamma_0(N)$ to simplify), and so to deduce from \eqref{wf-str-int-ann} that $\omega_f$ lies in an even \textit{a priori} smaller lattice $H^0(\cJ_0(N), \Omega^1)$ that seems otherwise inaccessible.
+We do not know any $N$ for which this assumption fails, in fact, for a prime $p$ we show in \Cref{rat-sing-main} that $X_0(N)_{\bZ_{(p)}}$ has rational singularities in the following cases: \benumr \m if $p \ge 5$; or